 Java SE minor release lines represent a cumulative set of implementation enhancements to a major release, such as the Java SE 1.4.1, and 1.4.2 minor release lines to the Java SE 1.4 major release.
 Java SE minor releases do not have separate EOL periods from their corresponding major release.
 Once a new Java SE minor release is made available, the previous Java SE minor release line for a release will be considered superseded.
 Download links for the previous minor release line will be moved to the Product Archive page for historical purposes and to allow developers to resolve issues with those products that have completed their EOL process.
 Please note that releases from this page may contain bugs and security problems that have been fixed in a later release and for that reason downloads of superseded versions is not recommended.

-Customers seeking longer standard support and maintenance periods for each major release are encouraged to migrate to the Oracle Java SE commercial offerings (Oracle Java SE Support, Oracle Java SE Advanced and Oracle Java SE Suite).
-Oracle Java SE commercial offerings releases will follow the Oracle standard EOL policy for licensable products.
-As such, during a release’s five (5) year transition period, customers will be eligible to receive Oracle Premier Support for that entire period, in accordance with their support contract with Oracle.
-Past those 5 years, support customers will receive critical bug and security fixes as well as general maintenance releases as per the Oracle Extended Support terms.
+Customers seeking longer standard support and maintenance periods for each major release are encouraged to migrate to the Oracle Java SE product offerings (Oracle Java SE Support, Oracle Java SE Advanced, Oracle Java SE Advanced Desktop and Oracle Java SE Suite).
+Oracle Java SE product releases will follow the Oracle standard EOL policy for licensable products.
+During a release’s eight (8) year transition period, customers will be eligible to receive Oracle Premier Support for that entire period, in accordance with their support contract with Oracle.
+Past those 8 years, support customers will receive critical bug and security fixes as well as general maintenance releases as per the Oracle Extended Support terms.
 Oracle Java SE Support puts you in control of your upgrade strategy so you can enjoy continued peace of mind, knowing that no matter which product release you're running, Oracle can support your business.

-Examples of some key product dates for Oracle Java SE commercial offerings include:
+Examples of some key product dates for Oracle Java SE product offerings include:

 Oracle Java SE Support Roadmap*

-* Oracle Java SE commercial offering EOL dates are provided here as examples to illustrate the Oracle Java SE Support, Oracle Java SE Advanced, and Oracle Java SE Suite EOL Policy.
-Customers should refer to Oracle Lifetime Support policy for the most up-to-date information.
+* Oracle Java SE product EOL dates are provided here as examples to illustrate the Oracle Java SE Support, Oracle Java SE Advanced, Oracle Java SE Advanced Desktop and Oracle Java SE Suite EOL Policy.
+Customers should refer to Oracle Lifetime Support Policy for the most up-to-date information.